Policy 1106 - University Organization

 The Executive Vice President and Vice President for Student Advancement, as the chief administrative officer of the University in matters dealing with student life, provides leadership and coordination in matters involving student activities, facilities, and services.

 The Vice President for University Advancement, as chief administrative officer of the University in matters dealing with alumni and development, provides leadership and coordination of activities related to the University and promotion and communication of University activities which relate to and serve both the University and its alumni.

 The Dean of the Graduate School provides oversight for Graduate School programs, admissions and related issues.

 - College of Education

 The chief administrative officer of each College is its Dean.
 The basic administrative unit of each College is the academic Department or Division.
 The chief administrative officer of each Department or Division is the Unit Head, Division Head, or Coordinator.

-Job descriptions for all unclassified, non-faculty positions are on file in the Personnel Office.
+Job descriptions for all unclassified, non-faculty positions are on file in the Office of Human Resources.